AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

   Naturally, we require the timescale of the rates to be smaller than ``t_s`` to ensure the states have time to achieve equilibrium.
 However, sometimes this check can be difficult to acheive, so we leave this as an option for the user to explore.

+* ``nse.nse_molar_independent = 1`` in the input file allows the user to use the nse mass fractions for nse check after the first check (the one that ensures we're close enough to the nse mass fractions to get reasonable results) is passed.
+This allows the subsequent checks to only rely on the thermodynamic conditions instead of mass fractions.

 .. rubric:: Footnotes

 .. [#fY] The table actually provides the weak rate, which is the sum